WRITING

 Pfaelzer Hof Artists Residencies in Rhineland-Palatinate, Germany

-Jeder Zug zählt (Every move counts) depicts billiard champion Paul Schneider, the former hotelier of Pfaelzer Hof, with balls and earth.
+Jeder Zug zählt (Every move counts) depicts billiard champion Paul Schneider, the former hotelier of Pfaelzer Hof, with balls and globe.

 Kelsey Harrison (USA) with her sculptures Pillars of Support, made with architectural timbers from